Create your future at St. Edward’s.

 Our nationally ranked, personalized education is an investment that pays dividends for a lifetime.

-It’s your final cost, after scholarships and grants have been awarded, that matters most.
+What will it cost?
+Much less than you think.
+It’s your final net price, after scholarships and grants have been awarded, that matters most.
 We combine scholarships and grants along with federal and state grants and other programs to get to your net cost.
-Once you've been accepted for admission, you will be assigned a financial advisor who will work with you throughout your college career.
+Once you've been accepted for admission, you’ll be assigned a financial aid advisor who will work with you throughout your college career.

 |Residence Hall||Double Room||Suite|

 |Basil Moreau Hall||$4,474||$4,339|

 |Residence Hall||Private Room||Double Room|